 The question, then, becomes, what do I do about it?
 I fundamentally believe that life is not about more, more, more.
 It is about mending and about caretaking.
 I have this one life, one body, one family, one mind, and I’m not in the market for a new set.
 I want to discover the ways that I can care for them more fully.
 I’m looking to see what patches I need to create.
 I’m examining where I need to mend the seams, and which parts need to be taken out entirely.

 That’s the mindset I’m taking into my goal setting.
 Of course, not every frayed spot needs to be mended with making.
 I don’t mean to imply that this is a universal list of all that I am doing to improve my life (surly you already know that, yes?).
 I share these here in an effort both to connect and to create some sense of accountability for myself.

 Create an Unhurried Wardrobe

 This year, I will design and sew an intentional wardrobe just for me.
 It will be a wardrobe that fits me well, of course.
 But, also, that suits me.
 Maybe even that supports me.
-I envision it as something that is long lasting, because both the materials and the styles are intended to whether decades, not a fashion season.
+I envision it as something that is long lasting, because both the materials and the styles are intended to weather decades, not a fashion season.
 It’s important to me that it be a wardrobe that I can feel good about how it was produced, in terms of environmental and human impact.
 I believe it is possible to have a wardrobe that makes me feel more, not less.
 I’ll begin that process this year.

 Does this one sound a little obvious?
 Maybe it is.
 But, the thing I’ve learned over the past year, is making is how I speak my love.
 And the biggest, most realest way I know to do it is with a quilt.
 Maybe that’s a bit odd, but it’s built deep into my very DNA.
 I’m not only recognizing this about myself, but also embracing it.
 I am intentionally making quilts this year with that understanding in mind.